-Our 7 days on North Island was a combination of a lot of driving (we rented a car, which is what we recommend since everything is so far from each other), a substantial amount of sightseeing, and a couple of fun activities.
-Here’s everything we saw and did during our time there – we hope it helps you in your planning!
-If you have any questions feel free to leave a comment below 🙂
+Our week around North Island was a combination of a lot of driving (we rented a car, which is what we recommend since everything is so far from each other), a substantial amount of sightseeing, and a couple of adventurous activities.
+Feel free to leave a comment if you have any itinerary questions!

 Day 1 – Arriving in Auckland